13 of the best kids’ gardening sets and tools in 2023

 Plant it, Grow it and Eat it

-This engaging kit teaches kids to grow beans, cress and nasturtiums.
+This engaging kit teaches kids to grow beans, cress and nasturtium.
 As well as the seeds and materials for growing, there are colour-in and cut-out garden characters.
 Glue, a ruler and spatula are also included.
+It would be perfect for children aged seven and below.

 Grow A Lightsaber Yoda Onion Seeds